Chorachiwadi

 Chorachiwadi is a panchayat village in Maharashtra, India.
 Administratively, Chorachiwadi is in the Shrigonda taluka of Ahmadnagar District in Maharashtra.

 Chorachiwadi has a group Grampanchayat comprising the Chorachiwadi, Bhingan Dumala, and Bhingan Khalsa.
 Among these, Chorachiwadi is main land and largest population.
 It is located between the historic Bahadur Gadh (Known for last days of Chhatrapati Sambhaji after capture) fort of Pedgaon and the Shrigonda town.
 Bhingan Dumala and Bhingan Khalsa are situated on the banks of Saraswati, a tributary of Bhima River that flows five kilometers more to confluence with the Bhima River in Pedgaon.

 Agriculture

 Most of the villagers are farmers and harvest various crops such as sugarcane, sorghum (Jowar), wheat, cotton, grapes, lemons, pomegranates, bananas, different nuts such as tree nuts and peanuts, onions, watermelons, and cucumbers.

-Since the region comes under shadow of western ghat, the rainfall is limited andirrigation largely depends on canal water, from the project called Kukadi and Ghod.
+Since the region comes under shadow of western ghat, the rainfall is limited and irrigation largely depends on canal water, from the project called Kukadi and Ghod.
 The Good water canal cross the Saraswati river through the siphon.